cunnie/cunnie.github.io/content/post/concourse_on_k8s-6.md

 tier](https://cloud.google.com/kubernetes-engine/pricing#cluster_management_fee_and_free_tier)
 which saves us $74.40 per month).

 Note: when we say, "recreate the cluster", we really mean, "recreate the cluster".
-We don't mean "uninstall & reinstall Concourse CI".

-If you're merely doing an uninstall/reinstall, `helm uninstall ci-nono-io` followed immediately by a `helm install ci-nono-io concourse/concourse ...`, you don't need to bother doing a backup & restore—k8s will preserve the Persistent Volume (PV), and your Concourse will be the same as before (same pipelines, same jobs, same history).
+We destroy the old cluster, including our worker nodes and persistent volumes.

 ### Backup Vault